 It is wise to pay attention to the warning signs of too much debt.
 While America’s debt reaches a new high, many still dismiss signs they are in a full-blown debt emergency.
 Owing money has become a normal way of life whether by car loans, home mortgages, student loans or credit card debt.
 With growing costs for food, medical services, and other life necessities on top of borrowed-money obligations, you feel the financial pressure.
 Overextending yourself should not be taken lightly and you may be misguided to think that this is a standard way to live.
-While it is financially- sound to borrow money and expected to encounter small financial struggles occasionally, your ultimate goal should be to understand your personal finances, avoid overspending, and to reduce your overall debt.
+While it is financially- sound to borrow money and expected to encounter small financial struggles occasionally, your ultimate goal, avoid overspending, and to reduce your overall debt.

-Here are 10 warning signs of too much debt you should pay attention to:
+Here are the 10 warning signs of too much debt you should pay attention to:

 1. You don’t know how much you owe.

 You may not realize how quickly debt builds up.
 Not knowing what you owe is a telltale sign you might be over your head.
 To remedy this, begin to document your financials.
 Grab your bills and tally up the totals to determine how much you owe each month.
 Remember to consider the accumulating interest to be able to prioritize debt payments.
 Compare your bills to your monthly income.
 Take the time now to set a monthly budget and learn from your spending habits to modify your behavior.
 Don’t despair if you don’t like what you see.
 You are taking a crucial step to improve your situation.

 If you are spending 50% or more of your income each month to directly pay back loans and credit cards, it’s time to make a change.
 You may need to refinance loans, earn additional income through a part-time job or make creative changes to reduce expenses in order to make ends meet.
 When you are able, balance transfers to low-interest credit cards may help you.
 The benefit of reducing your monthly spend on debt comparatively to your income is large.
 It will free up money allowing you to save money and reduce debt.